LINQ and ADO.NET

 The DataSet is a key element of the disconnected programming model that ADO.NET is built on, and is widely used.
 LINQ to DataSet enables developers to build richer query capabilities into DataSet by using the same query formulation mechanism that is available for many other data sources.
 For more information, see LINQ to DataSet.

 LINQ to SQL is a useful tool for developers who do not require mapping to a conceptual model.
 By using LINQ to SQL, you can use the LINQ programming model directly over existing database schema.
 LINQ to SQL enables developers to generate .NET Framework classes that represent data.
 Rather than mapping to a conceptual data model, these generated classes map directly to database tables, views, stored procedures, and user-defined functions.

 With LINQ to SQL, developers can write code directly against the storage schema using the same LINQ programming pattern as in-memory collections and the DataSet, in addition to other data sources such as XML.
 For more information, see LINQ to SQL.

 LINQ to Entities

 Most applications are currently written on top of relational databases.
 At some point, these applications will need to interact with the data represented in a relational form.
 Database schemas are not always ideal for building applications, and the conceptual models of application are not the same as the logical models of databases.
 The Entity Data Model is a conceptual data model that can be used to model the data of a particular domain so that applications can interact with data as objects.
-See ADO.NET Entity Framework for more information.
+For more information, see ADO.NET Entity Framework.

 Through the Entity Data Model, relational data is exposed as objects in the .NET environment.
 This makes the object layer an ideal target for LINQ support, allowing developers to formulate queries against the database from the language used to build the business logic.
 This capability is known as LINQ to Entities.
-See LINQ to Entities for more information.
+For more information, see LINQ to Entities.